-Paul Rinaldi became the sixth president of the National Air Traffic Controllers Association when he began his first term in October 2009.
-In March 2012, Rinaldi was re-elected by acclamation.
-In March 2015, Rinaldi was re-elected, again by acclamation, to serve a third, three-year term.
-Rinaldi is the first in NATCA's history to serve three-terms as president.
+Paul Rinaldi has served as the sixth president of the National Air Traffic Controllers Association since October 2009.
+In March 2012 and March 2015, Rinaldi was re-elected by acclamation.
+In July 2018, Rinaldi won re-election to serve an unprecedented fourth, three-year term.
+Rinaldi is the first in NATCA's history to serve more than two terms as president.

 That is not, however, the first time Rinaldi and Executive Vice President Trish Gilbert have made history; though NATCA’s top two positions are elected separately, in 2009 they campaigned for their respective positions as a team, which had never been done.

 Since taking office in 2009 Rinaldi and Gilbert have continued to work as a team, along with the NATCA National Executive Board, elevating NATCA to new levels of success.
 NATCA’s team is committed and focused on improving the working relationship between the Union, the Federal Aviation Administration and Department of Transportation.
 Efforts like the Air Traffic Safety Action Program (ATSAP), fatigue mitigation, Professional Standards, and Partnership For Safety are a result of the team’s focus on progress and safety.
 These processes have led to collaborative decisions on important issues involving airspace, procedures, technology, staffing and training while cementing NATCA’s leadership role and voice in the aviation industry.